The chocolate cure

-The chocolate cure**

 Long Grove Confectionery Co. in Buffalo Grove, Ill.
 Tours of this family-owned chocolate company, which produces many fun novelty items, are given Monday through Saturday, $2.
 Reservations are required, 847-459-3875.

 Buffalo Grove is a northern suburb of Chicago, west of the intersection of I-94 and 294.
-It's just east of the village of Long Grove, which celebrates Chocolate Fest the first weekend of May.
+It's just east of the village of Long Grove, which celebrates Chocolate Fest in May.